edisonzsq/spring-boot-h2-setup/readme.md

 ## Dockerized Commands

+Before running the docker commands, make sure you have a `.dockerignore` file with content `target` to ignore the artifact folder.

 You can still run the Spring Boot Application with docker without any JDK/JRE installed.
 You should understand what Option A is doing before going for Option B.

 ```sh